Natassia Malthe

-Natassia Linn Malthe (/nəˈtɑːʃə/; born 19 January 1974) is a Norwegian actress.
+Natassia Linn Malthe (/nəˈtɑːʃə/) is a Norwegian-Canadian actress and model.

 Early life and career

-Natassia Malthe, born on January 19, 1974, in Oslo, Norway, is an actress and model of Norwegian and Malaysian descent.
+Natassia Malthe is an actress and model of Norwegian and Canadian descent.
 She trained in ballet at the Goh Ballet Academy in Canada and the Norwegian National Opera and Ballet.
 She later moved to London to study musical theater before relocating to Los Angeles to pursue her acting career.

-Malthe’s career in the entertainment industry took off in the late 1990s.
+Malthe's career in the entertainment industry took off in the late 1990s.
 She made her film debut in Disturbing Behavior (1998) and gained recognition for her roles in action and fantasy films, including Elektra (2005), where she starred alongside Jennifer Garner, and the BloodRayne series.

-In recent years, Malthe shifted her focus toward directing and obtained a Bachelor’s degree in Film and Television from Kristianna University College (Westerdals) in Oslo, Norway, in 2024.
+In recent years, Malthe shifted her focus toward directing and obtained a Bachelor's degree in Film and Television from Kristianna University College (Westerdals) in Oslo, Norway, in 2024.

 In 2017, Malthe joined numerous other women in accusing film producer Harvey Weinstein of sexual improprieties.